JSChandlerIT/Homelab/docs/README.md

 # Homelab Documentation

-## Overview
+## Purpose

-This directory contains the core technical documentation for my homelab infrastructure.
-The documentation is organized by major infrastructure components and is updated as the environment evolves.
+This directory contains the technical documentation for my home lab infrastructure.
+The purpose of this documentation is to record the architecture, configuration, implementation, maintenance, and future development of the environment as it evolves.

 ## Documentation Index